Updated on October 23, 2025

 - Register and complete the online application form.

-- Upload documents: admission letter, marksheets, income certificate, identity proof.
+- Upload documents: admission letter, marksheets, income certificate, and identity proof.

 - Shortlisted candidates are contacted for further verification.